shells-dw/streamdeck-totalmix/README.md

 > If you change the ports, set them to match under Connection in any button's settings.
 > TotalMix can also run on a different computer — set the address accordingly, and allow UDP through any firewall in between.

+> [!NOTE]
+> Every Remote Controller the plugin talks to needs its own incoming port.
+If two connections end up on the same receive port (for example the classic and the Global OSC slot both set to 7001), the plugin logs a clear "port already in use" error telling you which port to change.
+Versions before 4.3.4 could leave one of the two connections silently dead instead, without any error.

 No additional software is needed.

 Note: if you're using a (software) firewall on your PC and/or any firewall between the StreamDeck and the target PC - make sure to allow the plugin to communicate with the TotalMix port as well as allow TotalMix to listen to it.
 You'll be prompted with Firewall messages when first enabling OSC in TotalMix and when the plugin first loads in StreamDeck, **make sure it's allowed to communicate or it will not work.**